Avanade/Beef/samples/My.Hr/docs/Employee-Test.md

 ## Employee test

-For the purposes of this sample, copy the contents of [`EmployeeTest.cs`](../My.Hr.Test/EmployeeTest.cs).
+For the purposes of this sample, copy the contents of [`EmployeeTest.cs`](../My.Hr.Test/EmployeeTest.cs) and paste into an equivalent (new) `EmployeeTest.cs`.
 Comment out the region `GetByArgs` and `Termination` as these capabilities have not been implemented yet.

 Review and execute the tests and ensure they all pass as expected.